NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/Lab 2/Lab 2.md

 ### Goal
-* How to leverage the chatGPT LLM to extract concise summary from your own document repository using OpenAI.
+* How to leverage the chatGPT LLM to extract a concise summary from your own document repository using OpenAI.

 ### Pre-requisites
 * Access to Azure OpenAI chat playground